diohabara/CS6332-22f/unit2-2/write-up.md

 The first problem is `mov`.
 Its byte code contains some non-ascii code.

 To make it ascii, you can convert it into `eorvc` which does not contain non-ascii. `swi`, which is equivalent to `svc` is equivalent to `svcvc`.
-It does not use ascii characters.
+It does not use an ascii character.

 Since `pc` points to the instruction being fetched, you can convert `adr r0, _bin_sh` into `subvc r0, pc, #0` by reordering the instructions.